-UCI postdoc Wendy Brown’s, Ph.D., biomedical engineering, interests have led her down a path of engineering cartilage while also maintaining a career as a professional cheerleader.
+UCI postdoc Wendy Brown’s, Ph.D., interests have led her down a path of engineering cartilage while also maintaining a career as a professional cheerleader.

 Brown has frequented UCI Applied Innovation to discover more about the potential of building a company surrounding UCI’s Department of Biomedical Engineering’s Driving Engineering and Life Science Translational Advances @ Irvine (DELTAi) lab’s recent research on cartilage.
 Her STEM journey has also been intertwined with a professional cheerleading career for both the National Football League and National Basketball Association.
 Before retiring in 2016, Brown cheered for several household namesakes like the Oakland Raiders and Atlanta Falcons.

 Brown’s passion for athletics and STEM are also palatable through her work with Science Cheerleader, a non-profit organization that inspires young women to consider careers in STEM fields and playfully challenges stereotypes about cheerleaders, scientists and engineers.

 Despite uncanny coincidences in her symbiotic career choices both on and off the field, her cartilage interest traces back pre-cheerleading to a curious seven-year-old girl who was fascinated with her chicken dinner.

 How did you know you wanted to study cartilage?

 For some reason I was always really fascinated by it.
 I think even as a child, you realize that cartilage makes up a lot of important parts of your body, like your nose, ears and parts of your joints.
 As a kid, I remember eating [chicken for] dinner and looking at the cartilage.
 I found it really interesting and very unique compared to all the squishy stuff around it.
 So, that’s just what I aimed for.
 I feel lucky that I knew what I wanted to study at an early age.